Futureproof: AI Assisted Construction

 GPS and remote control technologies will empower smaller numbers of construction workers to manage site equipment and operations more efficiently and precisely.

-Ground-penetrating radar, precision GPS, and integrated construction databases will protect existing infrastructure and more accurately place new infrastructure.
+Ground-penetrating radar, precision GPS, and integrated construction databases will protect existing infrastructure and enable the more accurate placement of new infrastructure.

 Remotely operated vehicles increase operator safety.
 Operating vehicles at a distance is beneficial when digging out voids for building foundations or performing forestry management.